annh9b/JPEGView-Static/jpegview-static-post2024-vs2019-x64/src/README.txt

 This directory and subdirectories hold the Solution and VCProjects.
-JPEGView-Static source code.
+JPEGView source code.